Nigel Williams (Canadian football): Professional career

 In 1992, Williams was signed to the practice roster of the Toronto Argonauts of the Canadian Football League (CFL).
 He continued to play for the Hurricanes while practicing with the Argonauts.
 He was named an OFC all-star and the Hurricanes' offensive player of the year for the 1992 season.
 He was also noted for his versatility: at one point he led the league in yards per carry with 26.1 (183 yards on seven carries) and yards per kickoff return with 28.2 (241 yards on five returns).
 Williams signed with the Argonauts again in early June 1993.
 However, he was released on June 26, 1993.

 On August 24, 1993, it was reported that Williams had been signed to the practice roster of the CFL's Hamilton Tiger-Cats.
 However, he was cut shortly thereafter, and returned to the West Island Broncos in 1993 to play his final year of junior football eligibility.
-He signed with the Tiger-Cats again on February 7, 1994, but was later released on June 7, 1994.
+He signed with the Tiger-Cats again on February 7, 1994, but was later released on June 7.
 Williams missed the rest of the 1994 season after having surgery to remove a jaw tumor.

 Williams signed with the Ottawa Rough Riders of the CFL on May 9, 1995.
 He dressed in 15 games for the Rough Riders during the 1995 season, catching 20 passes for 309 yards and two touchdowns while also returning 23 kickoffs for 447 yards and posting three special teams tackles.
 He spent part of the season on the injured list.
 Ottawa finished the year with a 3–15 record.

 In March 1996, Williams was the first pick of the revived Montreal Alouettes in the CFL equalization draft.
-After the Alouettes started the year with an 0–3 record, Williams received some criticism for not catching very many passes, with Williams stating "I don't really care what other people think, I only care about what Nigel Williams thinks."
+After the Alouettes started the year with an 0–3 record, Williams received some criticism for not catching many passes.
+Williams responded by stating, "I don't really care what other people think, I only care about what Nigel Williams thinks."
 He dressed in 16 games overall for Montreal in 1996, recording 33 receptions for 461 yards and three touchdowns, and five kickoff returns for 58 yards.
 The Alouettes went 12–6 and lost in the Eastern final to the Argonauts by a score of 43–7.
 Williams dressed in 14 games in 1997, catching 25 passes for 336 yards and two touchdowns.
 He missed part of the 1997 season due to a wrist injury.
 He dressed in the first two games of the 1998 season for Montreal and caught one pass for 13 yards.

 On July 13, 1998, Williams was traded to the Argonauts for a first-round pick in the 1999 CFL draft.
 He dressed in the final 16 games of the season for Toronto, totaling a career-high 61 catches for 1,057 yards and five touchdowns, and six kickoff returns for 117 yards.
 Toronto finished 9–9 and lost in the Eastern semifinal to the Alouettes, the team that Williams began the season with.